This is hard work. Don’t do it alone.

 I get to be the juggler of all the jugglers and to help our clients in any way I can, both big and small.
 I get to dip my toes into many different projects on a daily basis and for me that is exciting!
 An avid basketball player in my youth, I have always been comfortable in the role as the “assistant passer.”
 Now, that means working behind the scenes so that everyone at Impact can do what they do best, help our amazing clients!

 Amanda Marcucci comes to us by way of blustery New England with an undergraduate degree in English from the University of Connecticut.
-She is most likely to be found wandering the aisles of bookstores or visiting local vineyards for a wine tasting.
-She is a big family person (hi mom, hi dad!), writes for a love lettering organization and interns with a local non-profit that promotes global education.
+She is most likely to be found wandering the aisles of bookstores, attending a yoga class, or visiting local vineyards for a wine tasting.